ASA Monitor ® Information for Authors

 The deadline for articles, photographs and author bio information is the first of the month, two months prior to the month of publication, e.g., the deadline for the March issue is January 1, for the April issue is February 1, etc.

-Manuscripts must be submitted electronically to firstname.lastname@example.org.
+Manuscripts must be submitted electronically to email@example.com.
 Brief, concise articles are preferred.
-Feature articles should be between 1,000 and 1,500 words; all other articles should be 750 to 1,000 words.
-ASA has both PC-compatible and Macintosh-compatible capabilities for most word processing programs.
+Feature articles should be between 1,000 and 1,500 words; all other articles should be up to 950 words.
+Due to space constraints, we ask authors to strive for a maximum of 950-words otherwise the editorial staff may need to copyedit the article.
+The word limit also takes into consideration one image or pull-quote within the article.

 Photo to accompany article